zbalkan/NetBannerNG/docs/GAP_ANALYSIS_SystemBanner_vs_NetBannerNG.md

 - Enables comprehensive Roslyn analysis modes (`AnalysisMode=All`, `AnalysisModeSecurity=All`) across projects.

 ### SystemBanner
-- README states .NET Framework 4.7.2 base and WinForms.
+- README indicates a .NET Framework 4.7.2 base; UI stack details should be verified against the upstream project before asserting WinForms explicitly.
 - Dependency granularity is not fully visible from this environment, but operational dependencies include registry/GPO/AppBar Win32 behavior.

 ### Gap interpretation